caffedrine/WooBox_Bot/README.md

 # WooBox Bot

 Just another C++ app which you can use to send a bunch of likes to pictures published on WooBox.
-With a good list of proxies you may send hundres of likes per minute.
+With a good internet connection and a list of proxies you may send hundreds of likes per minute.

 Notes:
   * It require LibCURL and boost;